In light of the COVID-19 pandemic and in an effort to keep our staff and the community safe, we are making some temporary changes.

 Health Center Closures

-Sites affected are East Side, Freedom Park, Ortiz, Ellie Towne, and Keeling Health Centers.
-East Side has moved to Wilmot Family Health Center, Freedom Park to Primary Care Health Center, Ortiz Community to MHC Marana Main Health Center, and Ellie Towne and Keeling Health Centers to Flowing Wells Family Health Center.
+Sites affected are East Side, Freedom Park, and Ortiz Centers.
+East Side has moved to Wilmot Family Health Center, Freedom Park to Primary Care Health Center, and Ortiz Community to MHC Marana Main Health Center.
 These site consolidations will continue until staffing and supply levels return to normal.

 MHC Main Pharmacy